phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.md

 * The contained aliases are:
     * `isrg root x1`
     * `r3 (isrg root x1)`

+## Peppol G3 (2025)

+The password to access all trust stores is (case-sensitive): `peppol`

+The official source of the certificates is TODO

+`2025/ap-test-truststore.p12`
+* Is the global trust store for OpenPeppol pilot APs
+* It is valid from 2025-2035
+* The contained aliases are:
+    * `peppol root test ca - g3`
+    * `peppol access point test ca - g3 (peppol root test ca - g3)`
+    * `peppol service metadata publisher test ca - g3 (peppol root test ca - g3)`

+`2025/ap-prod-truststore.p12`
+* Is the global trust store for OpenPeppol production APs
+* It is valid from 2025-2035
+* The contained aliases are:
+    * `peppol root ca - g3`
+    * `peppol access point ca - g3 (peppol root ca - g3)`
+    * `peppol service metadata publisher ca - g3 (peppol root ca - g3)`

+## Peppol G2 (2018)

+The password to access all trust stores is (case-sensitive): `peppol`

+The official source of the certificates is https://openpeppol.atlassian.net/wiki/spaces/OPMA/pages/193069072/Introduction+to+the+revised+PKI+Certificate+infrastructure+and+issuing+process

 `2018/pilot-truststore.jks`
 * Is the global trust store for OpenPeppol pilot APs